 Standard High-Dose Test

-- You will collect samples of urine over three days and store them in 24-hour containers.
+- You’ll collect samples of urine over three days and store them in 24-hour containers.

-- On the second day, your doctor will give you 2 mg of oral dexamethasoneevery 6 hours for 48 hours.
+- On the second day, your doctor will give you 2 milligrams of oral dexamethasone every 6 hours for 48 hours.

-An abnormal result to the low-dose test may indicate that you are suffering from an excessive release of cortisol, known as Cushing’s syndrome.
-This disorder could be caused by an adrenal tumor, a pituitary tumor, or a tumor elsewhere in the body that is producing ACTH.
-The results of a high-dose test can help to isolate the cause of Cushing’s syndrome to a pituitary tumor.
+An abnormal low-dose test result may indicate that you’re suffering from an excessive release of cortisol.
+This is known as Cushing’s syndrome.
+This disorder could be caused by an adrenal tumor, a pituitary tumor, or a tumor elsewhere in your body that’s producing ACTH.
+The results of the high-dose test can help isolate the cause of Cushing’s syndrome.

-High cortisol levels may also be caused by a number of other conditions including:
+High cortisol levels may also be caused by a number of other conditions such as:

 - heart failure